VS251/investory/README.md

 Structured courses, bite-sized lessons, instant quizzes, and a daily streak to keep you coming back.

 ### 💹 Virtual Trading Simulator
-Start with ₹1,00,000 in virtual money and trade NSE Top 50 stocks in a realistic environment.
+Start with $100,000 in virtual money and trade 50 US large-cap stocks with live end-of-day prices.
 Every trade is tracked, charted, and explained.

 ### 🧠 "Explain My Action" — AI-Powered Trade Insights
 After **every trade**, a plain-English explanation appears: